-At the completion of each course, students are required to evaluate the course, lab (if applicable), and clinical.
+At the completion of each course, students are required to evaluate the course, lab, and clinical (if applicable).
 In addition, students will be asked to complete online evaluations and surveys for the Nurse Education Program and/or the College.
 This is an opportunity for students to offer suggestions and recommendations for the continued growth and development of the nursing program.
 Students are asked to complete these evaluations and surveys in a timely manner.